- Is sisal rope the best for replacing scratching posts?

 - One hot glue gun and a pack of glue sticks (You’ll be using several regular-sized glue sticks)

 - The base of the old scratching post

-The amount of sisal rope and glue sticks will vary depending on how long your scratching post is.
+- Measuring tape- it is important to note that the amount of sisal rope and glue sticks will vary depending on how long your scratching post is.

-Check our best cat tree for large cats guide and view products that get you the most bang for your buck!
+Check our best cat tree for an extensive cat guide and view products that get you the most bang for your buck!

 Multiply this measurement with the number you got from the first equation.

-Once you’ve got the measurements down, you might want to learn how to reupholster the entire cat tree too.
+Also, you might want to learn how to reupholster the entire cat tree.

-3 Steps To Replace The Rope
+Sisal Rope Replacement: Steps To Replace The Rope

 Step 2: Uncoil the sisal rope and heat your glue gun

 Eyeball the glue and gently place the rope on top of it.

 When wrapping the sisal rope onto the post, press it as tightly as possible before you begin another row.

-Use a cable staple to secure the rope or use extra glue to the post for extra strength.
+Use a cable staple to secure the rope, or add extra glue to the post for extra strength.

 Now that you have learned how to replace the sisal rope on your cat tree, you don’t have to buy a new tree just because the scratching posts never get fuzzy.